Let's talk

 $0.00 / from

-This trek is one of the most amazing and complete experiences you can have in Cusco.
-It is not only an alternative route to Machu Picchu but also an authentic pilgrimage through dramatic landscapes, changing ecosystems, and a living ancestral culture.
-Each step transforms into a deep connection with the land and its guardians.
+This hiking route is one of the most amazing and comprehensive experiences you can have in Cusco.
+The Salkantay Trek is not only an alternative way to reach Machu Picchu, but a true pilgrimage through dramatic landscapes, changing ecosystems, and a living ancestral culture that transforms every step into a profound connection with the land and its guardians.

-A Journey Through Ecological Levels and Changing Landscapes
+A Journey Through Ecological Zones and Transforming Landscapes

-The Salkantay Trek is unique because of the diverse landscapes and altitudes it crosses.
-In just a few days, you will experience an incredible ecological transformation.
+The Salkantay Trek is distinguished by the diversity of landscapes and altitudes it traverses, making it a unique experience for travelers.
+In a short time, you will experience a remarkable ecological transformation.

-During the journey, you will stay in family-run lodges managed by local communities, providing an intimate experience of authentic Andean hospitality.
-You will share meals made with local ingredients, hear stories about the area, and participate in the daily lives of the families who inhabit these lands.
+During the journey, passengers will stay in family-run lodges managed by local communities, allowing them to experience authentic Andean hospitality firsthand.
+During their stay, they will have the opportunity to savor exquisite dishes prepared with local ingredients and listen to fascinating stories about the region.
+They will also have the chance to learn about the daily lives of the families who inhabit these lands.

 Machu Picchu: The Sacred Destination

-The journey culminates in the mystical city of Machu Picchu, suspended between mountains and shrouded in clouds.
-After traveling through valleys, highlands, and jungle, reaching it is an act of inner conquest.
-Each wall, temple, and platform resonates with the millennial wisdom of the Incas, who built in harmony with their environment and the stars.
+The journey culminates in the mythical Inca city of Machu Picchu, perched between mountains and shrouded in clouds.
+After traversing valleys, high-altitude grasslands, and jungle, reaching this inland checkpoint becomes a truly remarkable feat.
+Every wall, temple, and terrace conveys the ancient wisdom of the Incas, who demonstrated an exceptional understanding of construction in harmony with the natural environment and the stars.

 You will find detailed information about the services included in our tours and hikes below.
 Please read the list of inclusions and exclusions carefully.